Five Sonnets

 & teeth.
 Some talk to me talk to me no

 meat.
-As in nibbling as nibble gets
+As in, nibbling as nibble gets

-barely.
+is there barely.
 As closely as closest

 ever gets, so go, go break

-bones, suck down these
+me some bones, suck down

-marrows, all these virtues, go, save me
+these marrows, let all virtues go, save me

 no soul.
 As in, finally

-as finality may finally seem, you
+as seem might finally be, you

 know, talking, just talking, typical

-brute, all honesty, fucking
+brute, beast of an honesty, fucking

 softness, as softness hopefully gives.
-Like how I am
+Like, how I am

 not wearing anything now.
-Like please speak
+Like, please.
+Speak.

 Happiness